-That’s where Behentrimonium Chloride and Behentrimonium Methosulfate come in.
-They target the damaged cuticle layer, restore the surface lubricity, detangle hair fibers, and attach to amino acid sites of keratin via electrostatic chemical bonding.
+Here’s where Behentrimonium Chloride and Methosulfate come to the rescue.
+They target the damaged cuticle layer, restore its surface lubricity, and detangle hair fibers through electrostatic chemical bonding.

-With their positively charged end, these can effectively counteract static cling on the hair surface – making them ideal for those with especially damaged hair or flyaways.
+Given their positively charged ends, both ingredients can counteract or neutralize static cling, making them ideal choices for treating damaged hair, reduced frizz, or flyaways.

-Now, let’s take a look at the possible drawbacks of using both cationics and any potential side effects they might inflict on hair or skin.
+Now, let’s take a look at the possible drawbacks of using both cationics and any potential side effects they might inflict on the hair shaft or skin.

 Behentrimonium Methosulfate in Hair Products: Conditioners

-Here are a few products that contain Behentrimonium Methosulfate or Behentrimonium Chloride (or both).
+Here are a few curly hair products that contain Behentrimonium Methosulfate or Behentrimonium Chloride (or both).
 There are a lot more on the market, but these are some of my go-to’s.

 I use the following conditioners regularly and they’ve never failed me yet:

 - Righteous Roots 2-n-1 Conditioner